MOARdV/AvionicsSystems/README.md

 This mod includes version information compatible with MiniAVC and AVC.

-### IVA / Prop Creators:

-The [wiki](https://github.com/MOARdV/AvionicsSystems/wiki) contains the documentation for this mod, including guides to configuring props, integrating scripting, and about 1000 functions that MAS provides.
-Most of this documentation is geared towards IVA creators and prop developers.

 The MAS distribution contains multiple licensed components.
 The [license](https://github.com/MOARdV/AvionicsSystems/blob/master/LICENSE.md) document identifies these components and their licenses.

+### IVA / Prop Creators:

+The [wiki](https://github.com/MOARdV/AvionicsSystems/wiki) contains documentation for this mod geared towards creating new props.

+Documentation of the props themselves is a work in progress.

 ## Where are the IVAs?

 MAS is intended to be a toolkit for developing IVAs.
-The MAS distribution will not include many example IVAs like RPM did, because good IVAs take a lot of time to perfect.

-Since it is important to have *something* to look at before deciding to adopt this mod for IVA development, there are example IVAs included in this package.
+There are a few example IVAs.

 Except for the RPM IVA upgrade patch, all of these IVAs require the ASET Props and Avionivs packs.

 * Module Manager patches are included that upgrade the basic RPM props to MAS-equivalent props.
-This patch allows the RPM IVAs included in RPM to use MAS.
+This patch allows the RPM IVAs included in RPM to use MAS instead.
 * The stock Mk 1 v2 Command Pod (pictured above) demonstrates a retro-NASA style IVA suitable for suborbital or short orbital flights.
 A flight manual is available [on the wiki](https://github.com/MOARdV/AvionicsSystems/wiki/Operations-Manual-Mk1).
 This is a fully-featured IVA.
 * The stock Mk 1-3 Command Pod includes a retro-NASA IVA for the center seat.
 This IVA *is not* complete, but it is a starting point if someone else wants to finish it.
 * The stock Mk1 Lander Can by snakeru, a conversion of the [ASET Mk1 Lander Can](https://forum.kerbalspaceprogram.com/index.php?/topic/156131-mk1-lander-can-iva-replacement-by-aset11/).
 Note that if RasterPropMonitor is installed, the MAS version of the IVA is switched off.
 You must uninstall the ASET IVA to use the MAS IVA.